Philippa Spurway Interior Architect

 Hopeful Future

-Over the last 18 months I have learnt to adapt to my new way of life and I have come to realise that I cannot let having a malignant melanoma ruin my life.
+Over the last 18 months, I've learned to adapt to my new way of life and have come to realise that I cannot let having a malignant melanoma define or ruin my life.

-I started the healing process by going on a family summer holiday taking our dog Otto, to Harlem in the Netherlands, where it was hot but not so hot that I had to hide away.
-I walked and cycled around this lovely country the whole time, which made me feel free to do what makes me happy.
+I began the healing process by going on a summer holiday this year with my family, and our dog, Otto, to Haarlem in the Netherlands.
+It was warm, but not so hot that I had to hide from the sun.
+I spent my time walked and cycled through this beautiful country, which gave me a sense of freedom and reminded me how important it is to do what truly makes me happy.

 Harrlem